barcellos125489/barcellos125489/README.md

 - 👋 Hi, I’m @barcellos125489
 - 👀 I’m interested in technology, films, games and many other things
-- 🌱 I’m currently learning software engineering at PUC-Rio
+- 🌱 I’m currently learning Computer Engineering at PUC-Rio
 - 💞️ I’m looking to learn more about programming and problem solving
 - 📫 How to reach me ...